Threat Model Schema

 • contains a specific Threat Persona

-• is optionally applied to a set of diagram objects (Components / Actors / Data Stores / Data Flows)
+• is optionally applied to an array of diagram objects (Components / Actors / Data Stores / Data Flows)

 • A Threat Persona is identified with defining attributes